St Paul's Church, Preston, Lancashire

 St Paul's Church is a redundant Anglican parish church in St Paul's Square, Preston, Lancashire, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
 It was a Commissioners' church, having received a grant towards its construction from the Church Building Commission.

-The building also housed radio station Rock FM from 1981 to 2020.
+The building was home to radio stations Rock FM and Greatest Hits Radio Lancashire (originally Red Rose Radio) from 1981 to 2020.